pyepo.func

 Forward pass

-An autograd module for the differentiable optimizer, which yields optimal a solution and use negative identity as a gradient on the backward pass.
+An autograd module for the differentiable optimizer, which yields an optimal solution and uses negative identity as a gradient on the backward pass.

 For negative identity backpropagation, the objective function is linear and constraints are known and fixed, but the cost vector needs to be predicted from contextual data.